 Pork butt has more marbling than pork shoulder, and so it is more tender when you cook it than the pork shoulder.

 - 2 cups beef broth

-- 4 tablespoons brown sugar bourbon seasoning, or seasoning of your choice
+- 4 tablespoons brown sugar bourbon seasoning, our steak rub or seasoning of your choice

 If you want to try other flavors, just about any grilling seasoning will taste fantastic with this naturally flavorful cut of meat.
 Try bold and spicy chipotle, classic BBQ pork seasoning, or even garlic sriracha.